ViniBrant/VIniBrant/README.md

 ### Bom dia 👋

-Eu estou estudando e tentando desenvolver algo de vez em quando.
+Atualmente estou estudando React e desenvolvendo alguns projetos no tempo livre.
 <!--
 **ViniBrant/VIniBrant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.